 Using Artificial Intelligence in Finance

 It is believed that no other technology has had a greater impact on the world in the last ten years than AI.
-Artificial intelligence, which gives robots the ability to learn based solely on data, is being incorporated into almost every aspect of our daily lives.
+Artificial intelligence, which gives robots the ability to learn based solely on data, is being incorporated into almost every Aspect of our daily lives.

 With artificial intelligence automating time-consuming tasks, increasing efficiency to a new high, and maintaining strict security and safety standards, it’s playing a significant role in improving all existing industries, from healthcare, transportation, education, management, marketing, and more.
 So, how big is the AI industry exactly, and just how much of the globe is integrating this technology into their workflow?